marlsrobo/cs3200-group-15/README.md

 ### User Data Model Description

 Our user data model is a basic representation of a **Student** at Northeastern.
 We do not store any academic information for a student, we simply store the follow fields:
-- id (Integer, primary key): the unique NUID of the student
+- studentId (Integer, primary key): the unique NUID of the student
 - firstName (String): the student's first name
 - lastName (String): the student's last name
 - username (String): the student's username